 GfG Mentoring Program

 This component of GfG matches trained volunteer Mentors with a young girl in the program, creating the experience of a long-term nurturing relationship while the two work together on enhancing and further developing essential assets.
 This includes being a life-coach to guide them through the tween years, teen years and beyond.

-Group mentoring allows for small groups of 3-5 girls to focus in on a specific area of interest.
+Group mentoring allows for small groups of 2-5 girls to focus in on a specific area of interest.
+The groups meet for a minimum of three sessions.
+Meetings are held once per week or as directed by the Group Mentor.
 Each of these mentoring formats will prove to be beneficial in helping girls navigate through some of life's challenges and obstacles.
 Ongoing, in-house training is mandatory for all of our Mentors to provide empowerment and resources to keep the mentoring relationship fresh and effective.

 MAPP - My Achievable Professional Path

 This component of the program gives our girls incentives to achieve academic excellence, exercise their creativity, think outside the box, and reach their fullest potential.
 Awards include the GfG College Scholarship and awards for Academic Improvement and Excellence, Leadership, Entrepreneur, Community Service and Raising the BAR (Behavior, Academics, Responsibility).